-On what is considered the primary face of the flask is two embossed columns rising from a mosaic pavement consisting of 31 bricks, in rows of 8, 8, 5, 5, and 5.
+On what is considered the primary face or obverse side of the flask are two embossed columns rising from a mosaic pavement consisting of 31 bricks, in rows of 8, 8, 5, 5, and 5.
 Connecting the columns is a curved archway with a central keystone.
 Below the keystone is an all-seeing eye surrounded by rays.
 Below the rays is an open book with a compass and square forming a diamond shape.
 Between the columns is a radiant triangle enclosing embossed ‘G’.
 At the left of the columns is a trowel over a skull and crossbones.
 Above the trowel and to the left of the keystone is a blazing sun with rays.
 Below the pavement are a beehive to the right and a crossed level and plumb line to the left.
 To the right of the columns is Jacob’s Ladder ascending to a radiant quarter moon with four stars above and three stars below.
 The stars appear as dots with no points.

 The reverse of the flask depicts an embossed eagle with its head facing left.
 Above the eagles head is a banner or ribbon containing heavy crimping.
 The eagle has a breast shield with twelve small dots at the top.
 There are three rows of four dots.
 The right wing is foreshortened to give the eagle a more three-dimensional appearance.
 There are three arrows or thunderbolts in the right talon and an olive branch in the left talon.
 Below the eagle is a large embossed beaded oval frame.
 Within the oval frame is two typographic lines reading, “J. K” which is above the ” B.”

 The pint flask is pontiled and usually has a tooled lip, but can occasionally have a plain lip or a heavy collar lip which is rarer.